EzgiUzuncam/Personal-Profile-On-The-Website/README.md

  <h1>Personal Profile On The Website</h1>

- A personal profile section has been made on this website.
+ A personal profile section has been made on this website. <br>

- <h3>Languages Used for the Project</h3>
+ <h2>Languages Used for the Project</h2>

  HTML and Css <br>